joyceyu6/web-tool-natural-language-processing/README.md

 # Project: Evaluate a News Article with Natural Language Processing

 ## Project Description
-Build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites
+Build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites - see addtional notes at the end of this document

 ## Prerequisites